MicrosoftDocs/azure-dev-docs/articles/java/migration/migration-overview.md

 These applications are packaged into archives with the *.jar* extension (JAR files).

-### Spring Cloud applications
+### Spring applications that use Spring Cloud middleware modules

 The microservice architectural style is an approach to developing a single application as a suite of small services.
 Each service runs in its own process and communicates by using lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and are independently deployable by fully automated deployment machinery.
 There's a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.
 Such services are frequently built with frameworks such as Spring Cloud.

 These services are packaged into multiple applications with the *.jar* extension (JAR files).

-### Web applications

-Web applications run inside a [Servlet](https://en.wikipedia.org/wiki/Java_servlet) container.
-Some use servlet APIs directly, while many use other frameworks that encapsulate servlet APIs, such as Apache Struts, Spring MVC, JavaServer Faces (JSF), and others.

-Web applications are packaged into archives with the *.war* extension (WAR files).

 ### Java EE applications

-Java EE applications (also referred to as J2EE applications or, more recently Jakarta EE applications) can contain some, all, or none of the elements of web applications.
-They can also contain and consume many more components as defined by the [Java EE specification](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition).
+Java EE applications (also referred to as J2EE applications or, more recently, Jakarta EE applications) can contain some, all, or none of the elements of web applications.
+These applications can also contain and consume many additional components as defined by the [Jakarta EE specification](https://jakarta.ee/specifications/platform/).

 Java EE applications can be packaged as archives with the *.ear* extension (EAR files) or as archives with the *.war* extension (WAR files).

-Java EE applications must be deployed onto Java EE-compliant application servers (such as WebLogic, WebSphere, WildFly, GlassFish, Payara, and others).
+Java EE applications must be deployed onto Java EE-compliant application servers (such as Oracle WebLogic Server, IBM WebSphere, JBoss EAP, GlassFish, Payara, and others).

 Applications that rely only on features provided by the Java EE specification (that is, app-server-independent applications) can be migrated from one compliant application server onto another.
 If your application is dependent on a specific application server (app-server-dependent), you may need to select an Azure service destination that permits you to host that application server.

+### Web applications

+Web applications run inside a [Servlet](https://jakarta.ee/specifications/servlet/) container.
+Some of these applications use servlet APIs directly, while many use additional frameworks that encapsulate servlet APIs, such as Apache Struts, Spring MVC, JavaServer Faces (JSF), and others.

+Web applications are packaged into archives with the *.war* extension (WAR files).

 ### Batch / scheduled jobs